Last Updated – Dec 16, 2022

 If you are going to do either of these, beware.
 You can certainly get lucky with a good ball from time to time, but that’s not always the case.

 It is a well-known fact that golf balls do get waterlogged and it can significantly affect performance.
 If you don’t care and you are just looking to go out and have some fun while you “happen” to be golfing, I can certainly understand.
-Invest in a good retriever and it will pay for itself in no time.
+Otherwise go by the rule of – Don’t pull it out of the water unless you watch it go in.

 Water Logged?